Goldeneye128/whonix-script/README.md

-# whonix-script
-Simple script to build whonix on a mac with apple silicon
+# Whonix Build Script for Apple Silicon Macs

+This script simplifies the process of building Whonix on Mac computers with Apple Silicon, enabling users to easily build Whonix on a Debian 12 virtual machine (VM).

-## how to install and use this
+## Installation and Usage Instructions

-First install a debian 12 wm on your system, make sure you make a user with sudo privileges with no password needed.
-Then add the gpg keys from whonix manually as described in their websites.
-No need to install any dependencies or anything else.
-But i do recommend to download and use tmux or screen in while running the script.
-Specially if you run this on ssh as then you do not loose all your build progress.

-You can either add this script by running it manually, add it to your bashrc or even just put it in /usr/bin.
-Whatever fits you best.
-Do please read the script before running it.

-## how to run the script
+### Prerequisites

+- Ensure you have a Debian 12 VM set up on your system.
+The VM should have a user account with sudo privileges and configured for passwordless sudo access.
+- Manually add the GPG keys from Whonix following the instructions provided on their official website.
+This step is crucial for verifying the integrity of the Whonix source code.
+- While it's not mandatory to install additional dependencies, it is highly recommended to use `tmux` or `screen`, especially when running the script over SSH.
+These tools help maintain your session and build progress in case of network disruptions.

+### Setup

+The script can be integrated into your system in several ways:
+- Execute it directly whenever needed.
+- Add the script to your `.bashrc` file for automatic initialization.
+- Place the script in `/usr/bin` for system-wide accessibility.

+Please ensure you read and understand the script before running it to familiarize yourself with its functions and operations.

+### Running the Script

-Call on the script with the tag you want to build as a argument.
-Example like this:
+To build Whonix, invoke the script with the version tag of Whonix you wish to build as the argument.
+For example:

 ```
 $ whonix 17.1.1.8-developers-only
 ```

-## questions?
-if you got any do please contact me or make a issue if you find any bugs or want something special out of this.
+### Questions and Issues

+If you have any questions or encounter any issues, please feel free to contact me directly or open an issue on this repository.
+Your feedback and contributions are welcome, whether they are bug reports or feature requests.

+Thank you for using this script to build Whonix on your Apple Silicon Mac.